itsip99/basra_website/README.md

 v1.0.4
 - User Access' bug fixes and performance improvements

+v1.0.5
+- Absent History's filter change, Branch is no longer mandatory and default Date range change from months to weeks

 ## Getting Started

 This project is a starting point for a Flutter application.